hiro-wpi/VIVE-Motion-Capture-With-Wearable-Cameras/README.md

 Depending on the module you use, you will need different packages:

 - For any of these modules, the basic package you need is "[SteamVR Plugin](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647)".
 Please make sure you put it in your Unity asset, import and download it in this project.
+After downloaded, navigate to `Window -> SteamVR Input` and follow the instruction to generate necessary files.
 - To use Realsense camera in Unity,
 - For eye tracking,